kasper573/yas/README.md

 - `dev` Starts any and all tools required during development in watch mode (i.e. a development webserver, or code generators, etc.).
 If applicable, should display URL to app in terminal.
 - `build` Builds the app or package into a deployable artifact according to the package's framework.
+- `lint` Checks for code style errors.
 - `test` Runs the test runner in headless mode, once.
-- `test:watch` Starts the test runner in watch mode for development.
 - `release` Releases the package to npm.

 **Each script must exit with a non-zero exit code if they fail.**